brainboxdotcc/DPP/docpages/example_programs/interactions_and_components/slashcommands/clearing_slashcommands.md

-\page clearing_slashcommands Clearing registered commands
+\page clearing_slashcommands Clearing Registered Commands

 After a while of creating commands, you may start to wonder "hm, how can I clear these?".
 Well, this tutorial covers it!
 All you have to do is simply call dpp::cluster::global_bulk_command_delete or dpp::cluster::guild_bulk_command_delete.